vicr123/theweb-cef/README.md

 7. Copy theweb.desktop to your Applications folder (usually /usr/share/applications)
 8. Copy theweb-execscript to your binaries folder (usually /usr/bin) and rename it theweb
 9. Copy icon.svg to your icons folder (usually /usr/share/icons)

+## Starting
+- theWeb puts an entry in your desktop environment's applications so it can be launched from the menu.
+- Alternatively, you can run 'theweb' to start up theWeb.

+## Packages
+theWeb is available in Arch Linux on the AUR under the name "[theweb](https://aur.archlinux.org/packages/theweb/)."
+This also pulls in all the required dependencies for theWeb, and the recommended Chromium Embedded Framework build so it should work properly.